TIBHannover/TS/README.md

     docker-compose up -d solr mongo

+Then build Docker images of config importer and indexer tools using the Dockerfiles in this repository.
+(Although there exists prebuilt config importer and indexer images of ebispot in Docker Hub, they cannot be used for this particular version due to their missing features.)

+    docker build -f ols-apps/ols-config-importer/Dockerfile -t ols-config-importer . docker build -f ols-apps/ols-indexer/Dockerfile -t ols-indexer .

 Then, adjust the configuration YAML files in the `config` directory as required, and load the configuration into the Mongo database using the config loader:

-    docker run --net=host -v $(pwd)/config:/config ebispot/ols-config-importer:stable
+    docker run --net=host -v $(pwd)/config:/config ols-config-importer

 Then, run the indexer:

-    docker run --net=host -v ols-neo4j-data:/mnt/neo4j -v ols-downloads:/mnt/downloads ebispot/ols-indexer:stable
+    docker run --net=host -v ols-neo4j-data:/mnt/neo4j -v ols-downloads:/mnt/downloads ols-indexer

 Finally, start the OLS webserver:

     docker-compose up -d ols-web

 You should now be able to access a populated OLS instance at `http://localhost:8080`.

-### Building the Docker images manually

-Rather than using the images from Docker Hub, the Docker images can also be built using the Dockerfiles in this repository.

-    docker build -f ols-apps/ols-config-importer/Dockerfile -t ols-config-importer . docker build -f ols-apps/ols-indexer/Dockerfile -t ols-indexer .

 ## Building OLS manually